freeblank/blog/_posts/2017-08-05-memory-track-c-c++.md

 Object *ptr2 = new(__FILE__, __LINE__)(ptr) Object();
 ```

+### Fix Replacement New

-At last we get the code clearly in error, if i just want to record the size, i will just need override operator new, but i need to record \__FILE__ and \__LINE__, how to replace replacement new like "new(ptr) Object()"? it's clearly that "new" must be the last word to make sure it compile successful.
+At last we get the code clearly in error, if i just want to record the size, i will just need override operator new, but i need to record \__FILE__ and \__LINE__, how to fix replacement new like "new(ptr) Object()"? it's clearly that "new" must be the last word to make sure it compile successful.
 If the result of operator new can be an argument for a function, that will be make sense, The astute you will notice that we can define a class called "TrackInfo" store \__FILE__ and \__LINE__, an overloaded operator (like &,*,+,-, whatever it is) with the arguments "TrackInfo" and result of operator new, why not define an operator in "TraceInfo"? you will find the answer soon.
 Ah, there will be a new question? the type of result of operator new i don't know, so i need make the overloaded operator to a template function. if i define in "TraceInfo" which will be a template class, how can i make the macros! so the result will be:

 ```cpp
 class TraceInfo {